Riffaells/obsidian-spaced-repetition-recall/docs/docs/en/plugin-commands.md

 **Purpose:** Remove corrupted or orphaned data

 **Warning:**

 -   Changes data item IDs
 -   Affects FSRS optimizer compatibility
 -   May cause issues with review history
 -   Only use if you have corrupted data

 **Not available by default:** This command is commented out in the code for safety.

 ---

-### Other Debug Commands
+### Other Debug CommandManager

 Additional debugging commands available when debugging is enabled:

 -   **Build Queue**: Manually rebuild the review queue
 -   **Clear Queue**: Clear the current review queue
 -   **Queue All**: Add all items to the queue
 -   **Review**: Open the review view directly
 -   **Print View State**: Output current view state to console
 -   **Print Ephemeral State**: Output ephemeral state to console

 **Purpose:** Development and troubleshooting